• Apr 23, 2025

 AirAsia doesn't allow you to combine your checked baggage with special baggage, as special baggage carries items that require special handling procedures.

-- The fee for Sports Equipment is slightly higher than the regular checked baggage allowance, as sports equipment also includes a handling fee.
+• The fee for Sports Equipment is slightly higher than the regular checked baggage allowance because it also includes a handling fee.

-- You are allowed to bring any number of pieces of your sports equipment, provided that by combining they don't exceed the limit of your pre-booked allowance.
+• You are allowed to bring any number of pieces of your sports equipment, provided that by combining them, they don't exceed the limit of your pre-booked allowance.

-- AirAsia can carry inflatable items such as footballs, rugby balls, and other objects as long as they are fully deflated before travelling.
+• AirAsia can carry inflatable items such as footballs, rugby balls, and other objects, provided they are fully deflated before travel.

-- Due to their large size and handling complexities, AirAsia can't carry hang gliders, sails, kayaks, canoes, oars, pole vaults, and javelins.
+• Due to their large size and handling complexities, AirAsia can't carry hang gliders, sails, kayaks, canoes, oars, pole vaults, or javelins.

 Restricted & Prohibited Items